Why are Brushless DC Motors the Preferred Choice of Automotive OEMs Today?

 How is the Migration to BLDC Motors Manifesting Itself in the Automotive Industry?

-In fact, application like traction control, which was once synonymous with brushed DC motors is now being designed using BLDC motor controllers.
+In fact, applications like traction control, which were once synonymous with Brushed DC Motors are now being designed using BLDC motor controllers.

 ASK OUR EXPERTS

 Go-to-market in 6 months with our automotive grade hardware and software design

 Automotive Control Units

 Electronic Control Units (ECU) development services for Body Control Modules (BCM), Powertrain, Chassis and Infotainment